mindis/snowplow.github.com/analytics/customer-analytics/identifying-users.md

 GROUP BY user_id
 {% endhighlight%}

 We can then aggregate results for each individual `user_id` by cohort (`group by cohort`), to compare different metrics (e.g. engagement levels) between different cohorts as a whole.
-(For more in-depth examples of how this is done in practice, see the [cohort analysis][cohort-analysis] section.)
+(For more in-depth examples of how this is done in practice, see the [cohort analysis] [cohort-analysis] section.)

-<a name="login-events" /></a>
-## 3. More sophisticated approaches to user identification: login events
+<h2><a name="login-events">3.
+More sophisticated approaches to user identification: login events</a></h2>

 Whilst exposing the `user_id` makes slicing data by user easy for an analyst, relying on cookies to reliably identify users is risky for a number of reasons: